 And with talents like Deni Avdija, Killian Hayes and Jonathan Kuminga set to be drafted into the NBA over the next couple of years, the train of elite international players in the Association doesn’t appear to be slowing down.

-Awards, Basketball, NBA, Evergreen, Featured, Top, Ben Simmons, Giannis Antetokounmpo, Luka Doncic, Nikola Jokic, Pascal Siakam, Rudy Gobert, Dallas Mavericks, Denver Nuggets, Milwaukee Bucks, Philadelphia 76ers, Toronto Raptors, Utah Jazz
+Awards, Basketball, NBA, Evergreen, Top, Ben Simmons, Giannis Antetokounmpo, Luka Doncic, Nikola Jokic, Pascal Siakam, Rudy Gobert, Dallas Mavericks, Denver Nuggets, Milwaukee Bucks, Philadelphia 76ers, Toronto Raptors, Utah Jazz